Actors who worked with Woody Allen

 Age has not taken the flower off this Bloom.
 The well-known and respected stage, screen and television actress Claire Bloom, originally named Patricia Claire Blume, continues to be in demand as a septuagenarian actress and looks as beautiful as ever.
 She was born Patricia Claire Bloom on February 15...

-William Hill was born in 1961 and raised in the North Ward of Newark, New Jersey.
-He trained as an actor with Sanford Meisner at the Neighborhood Playhouse School Of The Theatre.
-In addition to the film and television projects listed below he has appeared on Broadway and in Theatre's across the country.
+William Hill was born and raised in the North Ward of Newark, New Jersey.
+After doing Theatre in the NJ area, he trained as an actor with Sanford Meisner at the Neighborhood Playhouse School Of The Theatre in New York City.
+In addition to film and television projects he has appeared on Broadway and in Theatre's across the country.

 When you think of the words honesty, straight from the shoulder, and tell it like it is, you think of one man: Howard Cosell

 .
 Howard is best remembered as the greatest sportscaster in the history of sports.
 His way with words and ability of telling like it was, brought him fame not only in America...